 The three-month closure order was granted on Wednesday 19 July for an address in Trinity Place, after several complaints were made relating to illegal drug use and anti-social behaviour (ASB) at the property.

 Anyone who attempts to enter this property in contravention of the notice can be arrested by police during the period of the closure order.

 PC Claire Drayton, the crime and disorder reduction officer (CADRO) for Pill, said:

-“I hope this can reassure residents that if they have concerns regarding problem premises, they can report it and we will work hard with our partners to take action.
+“This behaviour negatively impacts the quality of life for residents and will not be tolerated in our communities.
+We hope this order will reassure residents that if they have concerns regarding problem premises, they can report it and we will work hard with our partners to take action.

 “Tackling anti-social behaviour is a priority for us and I urge anyone with any concerns to get in contact”

 During the period of the order, which expires in October 2023, anyone who attempts to enter this property in breach of the notice can be arrested by police.